masonmolly/walkies/README.md

 # walkies
 My final year project, an infinite runner-style game, 'Walkies', made using Unity, C#, and Blender.
 Script code can be found at Walkies -> Assets -> Scripts.
+Read more at mollymason.me/projects/walkies

 ~ HOW TO PLAY (Windows) ~